bertbesser/dvc-deps-management/blog-article.md

   persist: false
 </pre>

-From there, DVC can deduct that it should a file with md5 sum `1042d7fd78dd740019699eaaefd1822f` from the given remote S3 bucket.
+From there, DVC deducts that `model.h5` is a file with md5 sum `1042d7fd78dd740019699eaaefd1822f` in the given remote S3 bucket.

 ![dvc get](images/download_from_cache.png)

 ### dvc import

-`dvc import` adds version control to `dvc get`, i.e., `dvc import` is meant to manage a software project's dependencies to DVC outputs.
+`dvc import` adds version control to `dvc get`, i.e., `dvc import` is meant to manage a software project's dependencies to DVC artifacts.
-The project that receives imports must itself be a DVC project (although it does not have to be an ML project).
+The project that receives an import must itself be a DVC project (although it does not have to be an ML project).
-This way, DVC is able to track the desired version of a dependency.
+This way, DVC is able to track the desired version of a dependency as the software project evolves over time.

 Here is an example of creating a new project with a dependency to a DVC artifact, namely `model.h5`.
 <pre>